6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 5 | 0.00001 | 1.1132 m |

-Imagine the consequences of a military bombing occurring 1 km away from the intended location.
+Imagine the consequences of a military bombing missing the target by a kilometer from the intended location.

 IBM | 05/05/2020 | $122.58 |